 There is a $250 non-refundable fee for Residential and Commuter Camps and $150 non-refundable fee for Day Camps unless you purchase Camp Insurance.

 Camp Insurance will provide flexibility to campers who may have to cancel their registration.
-It allows for a full refund minus the $50 camp insurance fee.
+It allows for a full refund minus the $50 camp insurance fee if cancelled no less than seven (7) days prior to the start of the session.
+If cancellation occurs less than seven (7) days prior to the start of the session, you will receive a credit for a camp session through the following year.
 For example, if you paid $800 for camp ($750 registration fee + $50 camp insurance fee), then you will receive a refund of $750 directly to the card you registered with.

 The non-refundable fee will still apply; however, we will issue a credit for a future camp equal to that fee.
 All injured campers must submit an explanation of the injury from a licensed physician before the first date of the camp.

 If your team makes USYSA Regionals/Nationals, ECNL Playoffs, or USDA Playoffs/Nationals, and the dates conflict with the Residential, Commuter, or Day Camps, we will refund your money minus a $50 administrative fee, provided written notification with detailed playoff information is provided at least 10 days prior to the start of camp; otherwise, there will be a $250 cancellation fee.